-The Apple Watch has quickly grown into one of the most complete experiences you’ll find in the company’s range.
+The Apple Watch is one of the most complete experiences you’ll find in the company’s range.

-Since its introduction in 2015, the electronic timepiece has gone on to be the dominant player in the emerging wearable technology sector.
-Over different generations Apple has added features such as GPS, LTE and weatherproofing that make the Watch ever more a standalone device in its own right – but is it possible to untether it from the iPhone entirely?
+Since its introduction in 2015, the electronic timepiece has become one of the dominant players in the wearable technology sector.
+Over different generations Apple has added features such as GPS, LTE and weatherproofing that make the Apple Watch ever more a standalone device in its own right – but is it possible to untether it from the iPhone entirely?

 In this article we explain what exactly an Apple Watch can achieve without the assistance of an iPhone.

 Can you use an Apple Watch without an iPhone?

 When you first get an Apple Watch, it requires an iPhone to set it up.
 There’s no getting round that.
 The Watch app on the iPhone does most of the heavy lifting, and without it you just have a pretty bracelet that cost far too much.